 Our audit procedures focused on the following:

-• IT infrastructure and applications relevant to the financial reporting.
+• Our audit procedures focused on the IT infrastructure and applications relevant to the financial reporting:

-• Evaluating the IT policy and procedures of the Company in accordance with accepted standards, guidelines, practices and External Information Security ("iS") Audit performed in respect thereof.
+• Evaluating the IT policy and procedures of the Company in accordance with accepted standards, guidelines and practices.

 • Reviewing the organizational structure with job description, managerial policy and deployment of IT resources with respect to segregation of duties in IT environment to ensure that unauthorized data entry cannot take place and unauthorized programs are not allowed to run.